swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 Term | Meaning
 --- | ---
 Signed Data  | The data covered by a particular signature.
 This is typically equivalent to the signed document and represents the data that the signer intended to sign.
-In some cases, such as in some XML signatures, the signed data can be the colleciton of several data fragments each referenced by the signature.
+In some cases, such as in some XML signatures, the signed data can be the collection of several data fragments each referenced by the signature.
 In the case of PDF, this is the data covered by the "ByteRange" parameter in the signature dictionary.
 Signed Bytes  | These are the actual bytes of data that was hashed and signed by the signature algorithm.
 In most cases this is not the actual Signed Data, but a collection of signature metadata that includes references (hash) of the Signed Data as well as information about algorithms and other data bound to a signature.
 In XML this is the canonicalized SignedInfo element and in CMS/PDF signatures this is the DER encoded SignedAttributes structure.

 > \[1\]: When these terms are used in their defined meaning, they appear with a capitalized first letter as shown in the table.